 Defining issue types, fields, and workflows

-- Issue Types – Issue types are entities that mirror real world objects.
+- Issue types: issue types are entities that mirror real world objects.
 Software teams will often use issue types like bug, task, and user story.
-If JIRA is used for asset management, each asset could be its own issue type.
-Issue types are the key structural elements in your organization you want to track.

-- Fields – Fields track attributes surrounding each issue type.
+- Fields: fields track attributes surrounding each issue type.
 Bugs usually have fields like summary, description, fix version, and component to describe the area of software where the bug surfaces.
-If JIRA is tracking computer inventory, fields might be manufacturer, memory size, disk storage, CPU speed, etc. Fields are always data about the object that represents the issue type.

-- Workflow – Workflow is the lifecycle of the object represented by the issue type.
+- Workflow: workflow is the lifecycle of the object represented by the issue type.
 Bugs are found, reviewed, fixed, verified, and closed by several members of the team.
-Computer hardware is ordered, purchased, put into service, and then eventually retired.
-Workflow describes what the issue type does.

 Fields allow teams to track data individually so that it’s easy to search and track later.
-When organizations first adopt JIRA there’s a strong temptation to add a whole bunch of fields like a kid in a candy store.
-Like many things in life, too much of a good thing can be bad.
+When organizations first adopt JIRA Software, there’s a strong temptation to act like a kid in a candy store and add a whole bunch of fields.
+Like many things in life, too much of a good thing can be bad!

 We were victims of field-itis.

-Field-itis is a common condition in many JIRA instances when the team asks for too much information from its user base.
-When someone requests a field, they tend not to realize that their field has a cost; every time a new field is added into JIRA it becomes harder for users to create issues.
+Field-itis is a common condition in many JIRA Software instances when the team asks for too much information from its user base.
+When someone requests a field, they tend to not realize that their field has a cost.
+Every time a new field is added into JIRA Software, it becomes harder for users to create issues.
 No one likes to see a giant form with lots of cryptic terms in it.
-How do you know you’re struggling from field-itis?
+How do you know if you’re struggling from field-itis?
 Let’s center around three important questions:

-- Are people not filling out all of the needed information when creating issues?
+- Are people neglecting to fill out all of the necessary information when creating issues?